asheabbott/aem-mobile-gestures-api-for-muse/readme.md

 ## Considerations

-* The JS in the .mucow file targets iOS devices, as tapping on Android devices toggles the navigation out of the box.
+* The JS in the .mucow file targets iOS devices, as tapping on Android devices toggles the navigation without the Gestures API.
 * The .mucow file is best placed on the canvas, as placing it off the canvas can result in unexpected dimensions of the HTML article.
 * The .mucow file needn't be hidden or otherwise obscured; though a <> icon does appear where the .mucow file is placed in Muse, it will not be visible in the exported HTML.
 * The .mucow file has no options.